-What makes those of who stayed different from the ones who left.
-I’ve wondered about that a lot during my 30+ years here.
+What is it that makes those of us who stayed different from the ones who left.
+I’ve wondered about that a lot during my 36+ years here.
 At first, I just chalked it up to the normal likes and dislikes that each person has.
 I figured that some people gave it a try and found that Indonesia just wasn't for them or even that living overseas wasn't for them.

 Here's an example from my early days in Jakarta - before air conditioning in buses.
-Europeans who were working as English teachers like me took hot, crowded buses to travel to their destination on the other side of this huge city, but by and large, Americans wouldn't.
+Europeans who were working as English teachers like me took hot, crowded buses to travel to their destination on the other side of this huge city.
+But by and large, Americans wouldn't do that.
 Instead, I found that Americans who didn't have their own cars were more likely to take taxis everywhere.
 The taxis weren’t air conditioned in those days either, but at least you weren’t crammed in like sardines.

 I didn’t understand the logic.
 So I continued to analyze in order to understand the difference.
 Remember, I'm not including either the American or European expats who came for jobs with big salaries.
 They generally had their own air-conditioned cars with drivers provided by their employers.

-In looking at my colleagues and others in the modest expat lifestyle category, I came to a few conclusions.
+Over the years of looking at my colleagues and others in the modest expat lifestyle category, I developed a few theories.